jcsteh/osara/readme.md

 The single note will also be selected so you can manipulate just that note.
 For example, pressing delete will delete only that note.

+You can select multiple chords or multiple notes in a chord.
+To do this, first move to the first chord or note you want to select.
+Then, use shift plus the arrow keys to add the next or previous chord or note to the selection.
+For example, if you've moved to a chord and also want to add the next chord to the selection, you would press shift+rightArrow.

 ### Configuration
 OSARA includes a Configuration dialog to adjust various settings.
 You open this dialog by pressing control+alt+shift+p (OSARA: Configuration).